kme92/trend/README.md

-A real-time twitter analytics app.
+A real-time Twitter analytics app.

 This application consumes the Twitter Public Streaming API and aggregates the data in real-time, down to the second.